pbmacintyre/RCCP_free/readme.txt

 Requires PHP:      5.6
 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows for the use of the Ring Central communication tools platform based on the Ring Central PHP API.

 == Description ==

-= Pro Version =
-* <a target="_blank" href="https://paladin-bs.com/product/rccp-pro/">https://paladin-bs.com/product/rccp-pro/</a>

 This plugin allows for the use of the Ring Central communication tools platform based on the Ring Central PHP API.